bmarieg/Beth-Graham-Coding-Portfolio/README.md

 - "Search and Fetch from Entrez with Biopython":

-Jupyter notebook using Biopython to access Entrez databases
+  Jupyter notebook demonstrating how to use Biopython to access Entrez databases

 - "Rename Fasta Sequences for Easy-to-Read Phylogenetic Trees":

-I created this tool to address a personal pet peeve: when you generate a phylogenetic tree from a multiple sequence alignment, the branches are often labeled with accession numbers (as opposed to gene and/or species names), which makes the trees difficult to interpret at a glance.
-Other times, branches are labeled with obscure scientific species names, which again makes trees difficult to interpret quickly and easily.

-This function uses the UniProtKB ID/accession number for each sequence to retrieve the gene name, scientific species name, and the common species name (if available on Entrez).
-The function then replaces the "description" of each Fasta sequence with an easy-to-read label consisting of the gene and species names.
-When the newly labeled list of Fasta sequences is used to generate a phylogenetic tree, the tree is much easier to interpret.
+  Jupyter notebook demonstrating a Python function I wrote that:
+    - Takes an input fasta file of protein sequences
+    - Uses the UniProtKB ID mapping service to retrieve the gene name for each protein sequence
+    - Uses the Entrez taxonomy database to retrieve the common name of the species of origin
+    - Renames each Fasta sequences with the gene name, species name, and UniprotKB ID
+    - Outputs a re-labeled Fasta file that can be used to generate easy-to-read multiple sequence alignments and phylogenetic trees

+Coming soon:
+- Interpreting RNA-Seq Data
+- Using R
+- Using R Markdown

 Thanks for visiting!